Strategy ResourcesWhat is a KPI Dashboard?

 Developing Meaningful KPIs takes you through a simple but tried and tested process of developing the KPIs that you really need.
 Read our guide.

 Sample KPI Dashboards

 The following dashboards are from a demonstration system.
-Scoreboard and QuickScore have a ‘shared dashboard’ function where dashboards can be displayed free of charge to viewers.
+Spider Impact has a ‘shared dashboard’ function where dashboards can be displayed to viewers.
 The viewers do not need to sign into the application.

 This second example looks at financial information, notice how comments can be added.